Cut-free Deductive System for Continuous Intuitionistic Logic: Algebraic axiomatisation of AC-algebras

 \subsubsection{General models of $\T$}

-Now that we have proven any complete Archimedean model of $\T$ to be isomorphic to an AC-algebra, we prove that general models of $\T$ are, up to a quotient, embeddable into AC-algebras (\bf{Theorem} \ref{big theorem}).
+Now that we have proven any complete model of $\T$ to be, up to a quotient, isomorphic to an AC-algebra, we prove that general models of $\T$ are, up to a quotient, embeddable into AC-algebras (\bf{Theorem} \ref{big theorem}).

 \begin{nota} $u \preceq v \Leftrightarrow \forall n \in \nn \; u \leq v \+ \ul{\frac{1}{2^n}}$ and $u \simeq v \Leftrightarrow u \preceq v \et v \preceq u$.

 \end{nota}